US, Ukraine officials say they'll meet for 3rd day after progress on creating a security framework

 The Russian Defense Ministry said only that its air defenses intercepted 85 Ukrainian drones over Russian regions and Crimea, which Russia illegally annexed in 2014.

-Madhani reported from Washington.
+Novikov reported from Kyiv, Ukraine.
 John Leicester in Paris and Matthew Lee in Washington contributed to this report.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine